HowardALandman/QTD/src/tdc7201/README.md

 the others can be skipped by assigning `None` to them.
 If `osc_enable` is `None`, then there will be no signal to turn an external clock on or off; this is OK if you supply the chip clock yourself.
 If `trig2` and/or `int2` is `None`, then side 2 of the chip will not work correctly, but side 1 still will.
-The `start` and `stop` pins are only required if you want the Raspberry Pi to generate START and STOP signals for testing, i.e. if you plan to run `tdc.measure(simulate=True)`.
+The `stop` pin is only required if you want the Raspberry Pi to generate STOP signals for testing, i.e. if you plan to run `tdc.measure(simulate=True)`.
-If you are hooked up to real signals to measure, then you can and should set `start=None,stop=None`.
+If you are hooked up to real signals to measure, then you can and should set `stop=None`.
+The `start` pin is only required if you want the Raspberry Pi to generate a START signal; this could be hooked directly to the chip START, or used to trigger some external hardware.
+Note that if you start a measurement, and the chip never sees a START signal, it will hang indefinitely waiting for one.

     on(force_cal=True,meas_mode=2,falling=False,calibration2_periods=10,avg_cycles=1,num_stop=1,clock_cntr_stop=0,clock_cntr_ovf=0xFFFF,timeout=None)